zuixjs/cdnjs/README.md

 Please include the following in your pull request:

 * The origin of your library files (e.g., where you downloaded it)
-* If it isn't clear, how you found the version of the script (e.g., `Source: http://github.com/example/releases/1.2.3.zip`)
+* How you found the version of the script (e.g., `Source: http://github.com/example/releases/1.2.3.zip`)
 * Evidence of popularity if the GitHub numbers don't indicate popularity.

+Providing the origin of your files is very helpful as the cdnJS project is peer-reviewed.

 ## Enabling `npm` auto update

 cdnJS automatically updates libraries that are known to be hosted on `npm` e.g., Lodash.
-This auto-update script runs automatically every 4 hours.
+This auto-update script runs every 4 hours.

 To add an `npm` hook to a library, update the `package.json` with configuration details and submit your pull request.
 An example configuration: